serdeliverance/blog/_drafts/validation-cats-scala3.md

       .mapN((name, userId, initialAmount, createdAt) => Account(name, userId, initialAmount, createdAt))
 ```

-The `mapN` methods provide us to apply all the validations, returning the success values as a tuple, or the accumulated validation error list.
+`mapN` allow us to apply all the validations, returning the success values as a `tuple`, or the accumulated validation error list.

 Let's see how it works: